1-877-929-7245

 • Breakfast, Dinner

-In the afternoon, we board the iconic Jacobite Steam Train for a scenic trip to Fort William, our base for the night.
+In the afternoon, we board the iconic Jacobite steam train for a scenic trip to Fort William, our base for the night.
 Widely regarded as one of Scotland's finest train journeys, the Jacobite recaptures a golden era of steam rail for a new generation of travelers.
-Our journey takes us along the famous Glenfinnan Viaduct, the immense arched railway featured in three Harry Potter movies.
+Our journey takes us along the famous Glenfinnan Viaduct, the immense arched railway featured in three Harry Potter movies, ahead of our arrival in Fort William.
+Stepping off the train, we transfer by coach to our hotel in Ballachulish, where we enjoy dinner.
+Overnight Ballachulish.

 Includes